Chymyst/chymyst-core/docs/chymyst03.md

 ```
 The pattern variable `v` will match a value of type `T`.
-The pattern variable `r` will match the reply emitter, which is essentially a function of type `R => Unit`.
+The pattern variable `r` will match the reply emitter, which can be seen as a function of type `R => Unit`.

 Since `r` has a function type, users must match it with a simple pattern variable; it is an error to write any other pattern for the reply emitter.
 For clarity, we will usually name this pattern variable `reply` or `r`.